web-cat/webcat-submission-energy-faq/README.md

 it is full again.
 If your energy runs out, you cannot submit to Web-CAT again until another unit of energy is regenerated.

+Because of the energy regeneration limit, you should not plan to have an unlimited number of Web-CAT submissions in one sitting.
+If you're working on the assignment for one evening, in 3 hours you'll be able to have around 6 submissions, so don't spend a submission trying to fix one formatting error or changing one line of code--work smarter, and fix all the formatting errors you can see in your previous Web-CAT submission before submitting again, or try to reproduce problems using your own software tests so you'll be able to figure out whether your code is fixed on your own, without submitting to Web-CAT every time.

+On introductory programs, most students use only 8-10 Web-CAT submissions (or maybe up to twice that for more advanced programs).
+You can easily get 8-10 submissions in two short work sessions of 3 hours each, so plan out your time so you will be able to work without pressure, instead of saving all your Web-CAT work until the last night.

 ### Help!
 The deadline is approaching and I'm out of energy!